CNuge/go-fasta/README.md

 # go-fasta
-## Command line based fasta housekeeping (merge, split, sort and summarize) and NCBI queries via sequence identifiers.
+## Command line based fasta housekeeping (merge, split, sort and summarize) and download from NCBI.
 [![Build Status](https://travis-ci.org/CNuge/go-fasta.svg?branch=master)](https://travis-ci.org/CNuge/go-fasta)
 [![GoDoc](https://godoc.org/github.com/CNuge/go-fasta/fasta?status.svg)](https://godoc.org/github.com/CNuge/go-fasta/fasta)

 ## What is in the repository?
-This repository contains 1. the go-fasta program, and 2. the fasta go package, which can be imported and used within other go programs.
+This repository contains 1. the go-fasta executable and 2. the fasta package, which can be imported and used within other go programs.
 These two components are discussed below (documentation provided).

 ## 1. go-fasta program
 The go-fasta command line executable provides the ability to efficiently execute common fasta file housekeeping tasks.
 The program uses concurrency to speed up execution where possible.